-As the School District completed this year, the governmental funds reported a combined fund balance of \$5.7 million, which is an increase of \$5.0 million from last year.
+As the School District completed this year, the governmental funds reported a combined fund balance of \$5.8 million, which is an increase of \$0.1 million from last year.
 The primary reasons for the increase are as follows:

-In the General Fund, our principal operating fund, the fund balance increased to \$4.6 million.
-The main reason for the increase was that the District School was given a supplemental payment to be paid back over four years instead of all the money owed for the loss of students to be paid back during the current year.
+In the General Fund, our principal operating fund, the fund balance is \$4.7 million.
+The main reason for the fund balance is that the School District was given a supplemental payment in a previous year that will need to be paid back over four years (three remaining years) instead of all the money owed for the loss of students to be paid back at that time.
+The future payments have been assigned in the General Fund.
+During the current year, the fund balance increased nearly \$100,000, mostly due to the School District's conservative spending policies.

-The fund balance of our special revenue funds increased from \$0.1 million last year to \$0.4 million this year as a result of the General Fund absorbing any negative operating balances.
+The fund balance of our special revenue funds increased from \$0.4 million last year to \$0.6 million this year as a result of conservative spending patterns within our special revenue funds.